ken-power/SensorFusionND-UnscentedKalmanFilter/README.md

 ![](results/UKF_SensorFusion_RMSE.gif)

-The above GIF is just an extract of a few seconds.
-[This MP4 file](results/UKF_SensorFusion_RMSE.mp4) demonstrates the full-length execution of the program.
+The above GIF is an extract of a few seconds.
+[This MP4 file](results/UKF_SensorFusion_RMSE.mp4) demonstrates the full 30 seconds execution of the program.

 # Accuracy